LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

 \subsection{Advantages of Receding Horizon Formal Planning over Pure LLM Generation}

+This subsection evaluates Secs.~\ref{subsec:team_models} and~\ref{subsec:dynamic_execution}.
 While LLMs exhibit remarkable flexibility in decomposing natural language into action sequences, they function as probabilistic token generators and lack an internal world model, often producing plans that are logically invalid or kinematically infeasible in multi-robot settings.
-By grounding LLM outputs into a receding horizon formal planning engine based on Hierarchical Team Models, our framework provides two critical advantages:
+By grounding LLM outputs into a receding horizon formal planning engine based on a unified search graph, our framework provides two critical advantages:

 \textbf{(i) Dynamic Efficiency via Receding Horizon Optimization.} While LLMs struggle to optimise schedules under stochastic human interactions, our framework ensures execution efficiency through the horizon update and plan refinement mechanism described in Sec.~\ref{subsec:dynamic_execution}.
-Unlike static planners that rely on estimated durations, our system monitors state transitions and re-solves the Hierarchical Team Model when sub-tasks are completed.
-For instance, in T4, if a robot finishes a handover early, the RHP loop immediately generates a new optimal suffix path to assign pending tasks to the free agent, significantly minimising team idle time rather than waiting for a rigid schedule, significantly minimising team idle time as in Fig.\ref{fig:exp_result}.
+Unlike static planners that rely on estimated durations, our system monitors state transitions and resolves the unified search graph when sub-tasks are completed.
+For instance, in T4, if a robot finishes a handover early, the RHP loop immediately generates a new optimal suffix path to assign pending tasks to the free agent, reducing team idle time rather than waiting for a rigid schedule, as reflected in Fig.~\ref{fig:exp_result}.

 \textbf{(ii) Correct-by-Construction Safety and Feasibility.} The formal planning engine operates on a strict transition system (the Product Team Model).
-It strictly enforces preconditions and mutual-exclusion constraints encoded in the automaton, rejecting any action sequence that violates the system dynamics.
-Two typical failure modes inherent to pure LLM planning, which our formal engine prevents, are illustrated in Fig. \ref{fig:llm_failure_cases}:
+It enforces preconditions and mutual-exclusion constraints encoded in the automaton, rejecting action sequences that violate the system dynamics.
+Two typical failure modes inherent to pure LLM planning, which our formal engine prevents, are illustrated in Fig.~\ref{fig:llm_failure_cases}:

-\textit{Shared Object Conflict:} The LLM occasionally proposes a ``simultaneous-hold'' handover, essentially hallucinating that robots can rigidly grasp multiple objects without a synchronised transfer protocol.
+\textit{Shared Object Conflict:} The LLM occasionally proposes a ``simultaneous-hold'' handover, effectively assuming that robots can rigidly grasp multiple objects without a synchronised transfer protocol.
 Our formal team model explicitly encodes mutual exclusion regarding object possession and instead generates a safe two-phase exchange (placing followed by a regrasp).